ttutisani/CouchDBClient/README.md

 * There must be an existing CouchDB database named 'my-db'

 If any of these assumptions is not met, demo app will still run, but the commands will fail when you run them.

+## New Feature Requests

+If you think there is an important feature which you need and I need to prioritize, just open an issue.
+Every comment or suggestion will be considered seriously.

 ## Contributing Rules